 I apologize if I'm no longer on your list or in your group, but going forward I just want life to be a little less involved and more like the quiet “heaven” of the ship.

 I already have my online strategy so the less temptation I'm exposed to the better, because I don't want to buy anything else or join anything else.
 I have:

-- The Easy1Up (affiliate link) training programs to improve my marketing – that’s plenty
+- The Internet Marketing College (affiliate link) training programs to improve my marketing – that's plenty

 By the way, these training programs work for any online business, and have a low start-up cost, so if you're interested in learning Internet Marketing contact me and we'll discuss which is best for you.